 Hopefully thinking about your concerns at the beginning helped you to creatively think through how you personally can overcome the challenges that you face with cooking at home.
 Figuring out your own solutions is probably more effective than giving you all the answers, but in case you still need some hints, here are a few ways to combat the common concerns I listed above:

-- Use a slow cooker.
+- Use a slow cooker or Instant Pot.
 Your dinner will cook while you are away and will be ready at dinnertime.

 - Get a rice cooker with a delay timer.
 We love this feature on our rice cooker!